jundalisay/spblist/content/en/research/descartes/meteors/discourse-04c.md

 ---

+These general and regular winds would always be as I have just explained if the earth's surface were:
+- equally covered with water everywhere, or
+- equally uncovered everywhere

-These general and regular winds would always be as I have just explained, if the surface of the earth were equally covered with water everywhere, or equally uncovered everywhere, so that there would be no diversity of seas, lands, and mountains, nor any other cause that could expand the vapors other than the presence of the sun, or condense them other than its absence.
+In this way, there would be no diversity of seas, lands, and mountains.
+Nothing could expand the vapors other than the presence of the sun, or condense them other than its absence.

 When the sun shines, it causes more vapors to rise from the seas than from the lands because the lands do not provide as much material.